Dr. Schwartzberg Tommy John Surgery

 “Damage to the ulnar collateral ligament can occur suddenly or gradually after continued stress on the throwing athlete’s elbow,” says Dr. Schwartzberg.
 Before discussing Tommy John surgery in-depth, the following is background on ulnar collateral ligament tears.

 What Are the Risk Factors for Tommy John Surgery?

 Dr. Burkhart Tommy John Surgery

-Risk factors for tearing the UCL involve the excessive use or repeated stress being placed on the ligament.
-In day-to-day activities, it’s very rare to injure the ligament.
+Risk factors for tearing the UCL involve excessive use or repeated stress being placed on the ligament.
+In day-to-day activities, it’s very rare to injure the ulnar collateral ligament ligament.
 Most injuries occur in baseball because of the intense overhead motion and force used when winding up and releasing hundreds of pitches.
-Ultimately, the ligament becomes compromised and tears.
+Ultimately, the UCL becomes compromised and tears.

 “Other risk factors may include contact sports where one may fall on an outstretched hand, ultimately dislocating their elbow,” says Bradd G. Burkhart, M.D., a board-certified sports medicine specialist and colleague of Dr. Schwartzberg’s at Orlando Orthopaedic Center.

 “We also see UCL ligament tears in other overhead athletes, such as volleyball and tennis players as well.
-Throwing mechanics and form also contribute to risk factors for the injury.”
+Throwing mechanics and form also contribute to risk factors of the injury.”

-Symptoms of the ligament injury that may ultimately lead to Tommy John surgery and a complete ligament reconstruction include pain on the inner side of the elbow.
+Symptoms of a UCL injury that may ultimately lead to Tommy John surgery and a complete ligament reconstruction include pain on the inner side of the elbow.
 Many athletes also note a “pop” or “tearing” sensation at the site of the injury, according to Dr. Schwartzberg.